ocapn/ocapn/draft-specifications/CapTP Specification.md

 1. MUST verify the `desc:handoff-receive` (see `desc:handoff-receive` section).
     If it is incorrect, abort the handoff; otherwise, continue.
-3. If the gift has already been deposited return the gift; otherwise return the gift, when is received.
+3. If the gift has already been deposited return the gift; otherwise return the gift when it is received.

 Note: Gifts are per-session.
 This means that gifts deposited within the `Gifter
 <-> Exporter` session should only be available for withdrawal within the
 `Receiver <-> Exporter session`.
 The receiver should be the only party able to withdraw the gift left by the gifter.
-Implementers should ensure that the management of gifts adheres to this per-session requirement, preventing unauthorized access to gifts.
+Implementers MUST ensure that the management of gifts adheres to this per-session requirement, preventing unauthorized access to gifts.